puppetlabs/puppet-docs/source/pe/3.2/external_ca.markdown

 canonical: "/pe/latest/external_ca.html"
 ---

 PE uses its own certificate authority (CA) to generate and verify certificates and security credentials (private and public keys and certificate revocation lists) for the various elements that make up a PE deployment.
-However, you may need to use your own external CA. This doc will familiarize you with the certs signed by the PE certificate authority and then detail the procedures for replacing those certs and security credentials.
+However, you may already have your own CA in place and wish to use it instead of PE's.
+This doc will familiarize you with the certs signed by the PE certificate authority and then detail the procedures for replacing those certs and security credentials.

 > ###*Before You Begin*
 > Setting up an external certificate authority (CA) to use with PE is beyond the scope of this document; in fact, this writing assumes that you already have some knowledge of CA and security credential creation and have the ability to set up your own external CA. This document will lead you through the certs and security credentials you'll need to replace in PE.
 However, before beginning, we recommend you familiarize yourself with the following docs: